 Envisage (2017a) produced an 'Addendum to an Atmospheric Dispersion Modelling Assessment of Proposed Emissions from Enviroparks Wales Ltd Hirwaun Industrial Estate, Aberdare' report which provides technical details associated with the modelling works that have been completed in order to inform this Stage 1 Screening Report.
 The reader is referred to this for additional technical information regarding the modelling works.

-In August 2017, a further report entitled 'Atmospheric Dispersion Modelling Assessment of Proposed Emissions from Enviroparks Wales Ltd, Hirwaun Industrial Estate, Aberdare' was produced by Envisage (2017c) to provide the results of further atmospheric dispersion modelling using emissions data from the credible technology provider, who has confirmed that they could meet the proposed discharge rate releases for the three gasification units proposed for the site.
+In September 2017, a further report entitled 'Atmospheric Dispersion Modelling Assessment of Proposed Engine Emissions from Enviroparks Wales Ltd Hirwaun Industrial Estate Aberdare' was produced by Envisage (2017d) to provide the results of further atmospheric dispersion modelling using emissions data from alternative applied technologies.
+EWL now plan to install two gasifier lines which will each treat Refuse Derived Fuel (RDF) to produce gas which will fire up to thirteen Jenbacher engines, and hence the modelling work considers the normal operational release from up to thirteen engines, discharging through a 45 m high chimney.
+Additionally, a flare will be required to manage other than normal operating conditions and emergency shut-downs, and the modelling report also considers the potential releases from this point.

-The August 2017 modelling assessment (Envisage, 2017c) considered the following process situation:
+The September 2017 modelling assessment (Envisage, 2017d) considered the following process situation: